-As the experts in foam block construction, we’re here to set the record straight about extruded vs expanded polystyrene so you can be better informed as a consumer in the type of materials you invest in for your next project.
+As the experts in EPS foam block construction, we’re here to set the record straight about extruded vs expanded polystyrene so you can be better informed as a consumer in the type of materials you invest in for your next project.
 Here are 5 differences between Styrofoam blocks and EPS foam blocks.

 Extruded vs. Expanded Polystyrene

 There are many differences in physical attributes of Styrofoam vs EPS foam blocks.
 For one, the color is different.
 You will often see original Styrofoam sheets in a blue color while EPS foam blocks start out as white, unless custom dyed.
 EPS foam is lightweight but has a high-density which makes it stronger and more durable than Styrofoam.
 Many will look to EPS as a go-to fill material thanks to its compressive strength and ability to withstand heavy loads over long periods of time.
-Its permeability rating is higher than Styrofoam, which makes it more optimal for mold-resistance.
+Its permeability rating is higher than Styrofoam, which makes it more optimal for water and mold resistance.

 Recyclability is another major differentiating factor between EPS foam and Styrofoam.
 While Styrofoam is not recyclable, expanded polystyrene is extremely recyclable.
 It’s considered very green which bodes well with the ever-growing trend toward green construction.
-The expanded polystyrene is made up of organic elements which means it doesn’t contain harmful materials like chlorofluorocarbons (CFCs) or hydrochlorofluorocarbons (HCFCs).
+The expanded polystyrene is made up of organic elements which means it doesn’t contain toxic chemicals like chlorofluorocarbons (CFCs) or hydrochlorofluorocarbons (HCFCs).
 Last but not least, the blowing agents used to make EPS are exponentially less harmful to the environment than the ones used to manufacture Styrofoam.

 When it comes to using Styrofoam or EPS foam blocks and sheets, EPS is the more ideal option for construction projects that call for durability and resistance against harsh external conditions.
 Its applications include soil stabilization, road banks, sheathing, below grade applications, insulation, tapered roof insulation, pools and landscaping.

 EPS foam blocks tend to outperform XPS foam blocks.
-The also differ slightly in R value, which is the measure of heat flow resistance, aka – thermal insulation effectiveness.
+The materials also differ slightly in R value, which is the measure of heat flow resistance, aka – thermal insulation effectiveness.
 EPS tends to outperform XPS in terms of long-term R-value—meaning, it is a better insulation product.
 EPS geofoam’s drying potential under severe conditions allows it to continue to carry out thermal resistance over time.
 Additionally, EPS geofoam price is generally lower in cost which brings higher value when weighing out its durability and effectiveness as a fill material.

-The next time you hear Styrofoam used to refer to EPS geofoam, you’ll know what went wrong and the specific differences between the two.
+The next time you hear Styrofoam used to refer to EPS geofoam, you’ll understand the specific differences between the two.
 The differences ultimately stem from the way they are manufactured, with Styrofoam formed by an extrusion process and EPS form via expansion.
 The unique formation gives Styrofoam and EPS different attributes.
 While both Styrofoam and EPS sheets and blocks are often used interchangeably as construction fill and insulation material, there are some big advantages of using EPS in specific situations.
 For those looking for a lower-cost insulation material that is more resistant to moisture damage and more durable against harsher external factors like weather and compression, EPS geofoam blocks is the better option.

 Geofoam International is here to help with all your EPS foam block construction needs.
 From educating you on the exact differences and advantages EPS geofoam has over other types of construction material to providing you with custom foam blocks and services to meet your needs, look to Geofoam International.